At Oak Forest Veterinary Hospital, We Serve Our Fellow Citizens And Their Pets

 Dr. Moore wanted to have a home base.
 That’s what Oak Forest Veterinary Hospital quickly became.

 From Founding To Found

-Established in 1964 by Dr. A. L. Griffith and Dr. Wade Green, Oak Forest Veterinary Hospital started as a mixed-animal practice.
-Oak Forest and the area it was founded in looks a lot different now than it did back then.
+Established in 1964 by Dr. A. L. Griffith and Dr. Wade Green, Oak Forest Veterinary Hospital started as a mixed-animal veterinary clinic.
+Oak Forest Veterinary Hospital and the area it was founded in looks a lot different now than it did back then.
 Back then, Oak Forest Veterinary Hospital was on the outskirts of town.
-Our large backyard was the site of many horse exams and even cattle exams.
-Our veterinary care has evolved with the town around us, and that’s just one of the many ways we’ve remained committed to providing the best and most relevant care to our community.
+Our veterinary clinic's large backyard was the site of many horse exams and even cattle exams.
+Our veterinary services have evolved with the town around us, and that’s just one of the many ways we’ve remained committed to providing the best and most relevant care to our local community.

-When Dr. Hallie Moore purchased the practice with her husband Tyler in 2007, she inherited clients who had been coming to the practice for years, decades, and even generations, and who have remained loyal to this day.
+When Dr. Hallie Moore purchased the animal clinic with her husband Tyler in 2007, she inherited clients who had been coming to the veterinary clinic for years, decades, and even generations, and who have remained loyal to this day.

-At that point, back then, when they bought the practice, we were just a team of three.
-Today, we’re a team of twenty-five.
+At that point, back then, when they bought the practice, we were just a veterinary team of three.
+Today, we are a veterinary team of more than twenty-five.

-Oak Forest has continued to grow and evolve in many ways, and as our team grew, so did the size and scope of our practice.
-We’ve always looked for ways to improve, from the building and hospitality to best practices both in communicating with staff and our clients at our veterinary hospital.
+Oak Forest Veterinary Hospital has continued to grow and evolve in many ways, and as our team grew, so did the size and scope of our practice.
+We’ve always looked for ways to improve, from the building and hospitality to best practices both in communicating with staff and our clients at our animal hospital.

 Growth and Community